YJRenK9/Digital-Media-Art-Randomizer/README.md

   Here's the link if you'd like to learn more about template literals: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals

   Now that you know how to do multiline strings and string interpolation, let's apply that to innerHTML.
 The paragraph tag with an id called "info" currently displays "Hello World".
-Let's change "Hello World" to the title, description, and source of the digital artwork.
+Let's change "Hello World" to the digital artwork's title, description, and source.
 We would need to use a DOM variable we created earlier called ```desc```.
 The innerHTML property should let us modify what's in the paragraph element.

   1. type in ```desc.innerHTML``` and assign it with a template literal